 Cervical and Lumbar Fusion (NOC2 Registry)

-National Neurosurgical and Orthopedic spine surgeons are conducting a long-term study of outcomes and safety associated with lumbar and cervical surgery.
+National neurosurgical and orthopedic spine surgeons are conducting a long-term study of outcomes and safety associated with lumbar and cervical surgery.
 With the study we hope to determine which procedures, products and technologies have the best patient outcomes.
-Any patient undergoing fusion surgery with Dr Shanno is eligible to participate.
+Any patient undergoing fusion surgery with Dr. George Shanno is eligible to participate.

 Carotid Artery Stenting (Sapphire Registry)